WRT4/SC2006-ParkSmart/lab5/app/README.md

 ### 3. Set up MongoDB (Optional, if cloud database is not working local server will be used automatically instead)

-Local MongoDB: Ensure you have MongoDB running locally on your machine.
-If you don’t have MongoDB installed, you can download it from [here](https://www.mongodb.com/try/download/community).
+Local MongoDB: If you don’t have MongoDB server installed, you can download it from [here](https://www.mongodb.com/try/download/community).

 ### 4. Set up environment variables